annemanguyen/metis_projects/noir code/models.md

 **Improving fit:**:
 - Lasso regularization
-- Random forest/SVM can give a ranking of variables by importance that you can then stick in your regression to see how their effect
+- Random forest/SVM can give a ranking of variables by importance that you can then stick in your regression

 **Caveats**:
 - May not converge with a lot of multicollinearity in Xs - reduce first